alkhatibdev/laravel-sudani/README.md

 ];
 ```

-Don't forget to set all these variable on your `.env` file
+Don't forget to set all these variables on your `.env` file

 ```env
 SUDANI_SERVER_BASE_API_URL=http://196.1.241.110/SPayAPI/Service/